Lake Minnewanka Hikes: 6 Trails We Love

 If you are looking for an easy hike near Lake Minnewanka that is a bit more challenging than the Bankhead Ghost Town trail, we highly recommend the Stewart Canyon Trail.

-The first 1 km or so of the Stewart Canyon hike is through the popular Lake Minnewanka Day Use area, but soon you’ll leave the crowds and enter a peaceful forest.
+The first part of the Stewart Canyon hike passes through the popular Lake Minnewanka day-use area, but you’ll soon leave the crowds behind and enter a peaceful forest.
 Lake Minnewanka remains visible through the trees until you reach a bridge over the Cascade River.
 Hang a left shortly after the bridge to begin hiking along the Stewart Canyon Trail.

 The Stewart Canyon trail follows the Cascade River while leading you through a lush evergreen forest.
 The hiking trail is usually well above the rushing river below, offering rewarding views of the river valley.
 Due to the humidity of the river, the forest floor is covered with a lush emerald moss and plenty of wildflowers.
 In June, the Stewart Canyon trail is an excellent place to see delicate purple calypso orchids growing from the moss.

-Orchid blooming on a Lake Minnewanka hiking trail in Banff National Park
+Calypso orchids bloom on a Lake Minnewanka hiking trail in Banff National Park.

 The short, but very enjoyable Stewart Canyon trail ends when you arrive at the confluence of another stream flowing into the Cascade River.
 There’s lots of fallen trees and boulders to sit on, making it a great spot to stop and enjoy the beauty of this Banff river canyon.